Microsoft Teams, Slack, Webex, & Zoom News

 Here are four features that simplify and automate the process of setting up and managing cross-platform chat:

-1 – Connect Center
+1 - Platforms tab

-Platform Settings walks you through a simplified authorization process and takes the guesswork out of necessary scopes and permissions.
+To connect your organization's chat platforms, you'll be taken through a simplified authorization process and takes the guesswork out of necessary scopes and permissions.

-In Connect Platforms, you’ll log into your organization’s platforms using your admin credentials.
+After ensuring that settings have been configured correctly, you’ll log into your organization’s platforms using your admin credentials.
 You must complete this step before importing channels and users for syncing.

 2 – Channel Sync

-Channel Sync is where you’ll select and import your desired channels for cross-platform chat for additional workspace customization.
+The Channels tab is where you’ll select and import your desired channels for cross-platform chat for additional workspace customization.

 Next, head over to the Sync channels tab.
 Choose the specific team and channel from each platform that you would like to sync for cross-platform messaging.
 You can create multiple syncs.